-In this chapter, Nicholas and Johnny spend time together helping Johnny learn how to read.
+1. In this chapter, Nicholas and Johnny spend time together helping Johnny learn how to read.
 What are some of the steps Nicholas uses?
 What do you think of this method?
 What do you remember about learning how to read?

-In these days before the school term starts, Johnny and his friends have some free time everyday to be together.
-Do you notice anything similar to how you play with your friends today with how they played together in 1783?
+2. In these days before the school term starts, Johnny and his friends have some free time everyday to be together.
+Is there anything similar to how you play with your friends today compared with how they played together in 1783?

-Have you ever been to an apple orchard before?
+3. Have you ever been to an apple orchard before?
 What are some of the sights, sounds, textures, and fragrances of an orchard?

-Hitty is stung by bees!
+4. Hitty is stung by bees!
 What does her mother do to make her feel better?
 Have you ever been stung by a bee before?
 What sort of treatment did you receive?